counterfactual/monorepo/packages/specs/source/protocols/uninstall-virtual-app.md

 ### uninstallRight

-A commitment to cancel the `rightETHVirtualAppAgreement` commitment produced by `install-virtual-app` and simultaneously update the free balance in the `intermediary`-`responding` free balance.
+A commitment to cancel the `rightETHVirtualAppAgreement` commitment produced by `install-virtual-app` and simultaneously update the free balance in the `intermediary`-`responder` free balance.

 ## Signatures